Coach Ernie Pantusso: Death

 Colasanto, who played Coach, had heart disease since the mid-1970s exacerbated by alcoholism.
 After years of sobriety, during production his heart disease worsened.
-Castmates noticed his weight loss, although the actor kept the severity of his illness a secret.
+Castmates noticed his weight loss, although Colasanto kept the severity of his illness a secret.
 Shortly after Christmas 1984, Colasanto was admitted to a local hospital with water in his lungs.
 Co-star Ted Danson later said that the veteran actor had difficulty remembering his lines during production that season.
 After he was released from the hospital, Colasanto's doctor recommended that he not return to work.
 Although he appeared in the cold opening of the third-season finale ("Rescue Me"), his last full episode was "Cheerio Cheers" (filmed in late November 1984).

-Following Colasanto's death by heart attack on February 12, 1985, the show's creators decided not to recast Coach's role, so Coach was written out of the show as deceased without explanation and was replaced since "Birth, Death, Love and Rice" (episode 70, 1985) by co-bartender Woody Boyd, portrayed by Woody Harrelson.
+Following Colasanto's death by heart attack on February 12, 1985, the show's creators decided not to recast Coach's role.
+As the series episodes were filmed out of order, with the third season finale filmed early for logistical production reasons, writing Coach out immediately was not possible.
+Accordingly, for several episodes, Coach was said to be out of town for various reasons in the episodes in which he did not appear.

+At the beginning of season 4, Coach was written out of the show as having died offscreen.
+There was no cause of death revealed for the character.

+Coach was replaced in the episode "Birth, Death, Love and Rice" (episode 70, 1985) by co-bartender Woody Boyd, portrayed by Woody Harrelson.
 Apparently Coach and Woody were "Pen Pals" exchanging pens in the mail.
 Sam explained to Woody that Coach died recently.
 When Sam visited Diane, she expressed sympathy about Coach's death.
-Coach has been referenced occasionally thereafter, including Sam's toast dedication "to Coach" in "Thanksgiving Orphans" (1986) and the time that his niece Joyce appears in one episode, "The Godfather, Part III" (1987).
-In the series finale, "One for the Road", Sam straightens a photograph of Geronimo, used by the late Colasanto as part of his dressing room while he was alive.
+Coach was referenced occasionally thereafter, including Sam's toast dedication "to Coach" in "Thanksgiving Orphans" (1986) and the time that his niece Joyce appears in one episode, "The Godfather, Part III" (1987).
+In the final moments of the series finale, "One for the Road", Sam straightens a photograph of Geronimo, used by Colasanto in his dressing room.
 The photo was hanging at the bar wall of the stage set "as a remembrance."